yyunikov/vertx-gradle-starter/README.md

 # vertx-gradle-architecture-starter
-Starter application containing simple architecture using Vert.X framework and Gradle build system
+Starter application containing example architecture using Vert.X framework and Gradle build system

 ## To run the application with local profile
 `./gradlew run -Plocal`